In an arid region, this beautiful lake in the Aravalli hills is an unexpected delight.

 Built in 1845 by the then-king of Alwar, Maharaja Vinay Singh, this lake can spread across nearly 10 square kilometers after a good monsoon.
 Siliserh is a part natural, part man-made lake.
-A 15-kilometer aqueduct was built from the lake to the city to cater to the water needs of the people speaks volumes about the thoughtful king and the skillful architects.
+A 15-kilometer aqueduct connecting the lake to the city, was built to cater to the water needs of the people, and speaks volumes about the thoughtful king and his skillful architects.

-In addition to the dam that created the lake, the Maharaja built a palace for his queen Shila, which gave the lake its name, Silierh.
+In addition to the dam that created the lake, the Maharaja built a palace for his queen Shila, and gave the lake the name Silierh.
 Almost like an eagle’s nest, the palace stands on a hill that juts out into the lake, offering an uninterrupted view of the water and its star-shaped island.
-One of the most surprising things about this particular hill where the palace is situated is that when all vegetation dries up in the harsh and long summers, and all the surrounding hills turn a dull purple, this hill remains luxuriantly green.
+One of the most surprising things about this particular hill where the palace is situated, is that when all other vegetation dries up in the harsh and long summers, and all the surrounding hills turn a dull purple, this hill remains luxuriantly green.

 Today the palace is run as a hotel by RTDC, the tourism department of Rajasthan.
-You can enjoy boating the tranquil waters (at the small risk of coming across a crocodile or two, as a notice posted beside the boat-rental warns), but swimming in the lake is forbidden.
-The overflow of the lake flows into a pond which used to be the main offices of the fisheries department but is now used to cultivate lotus.
-What still remains to be desired is improvement in the general upkeep and renovation of the garden atop the dam.
+You can enjoy boating the tranquil waters (at the small risk of coming across a crocodile or two, as a notice posted beside the boat rental warns), but swimming in the lake is forbidden.
+The overflow of the lake flows into a pond which is now used to cultivate lotus.
+What is still needed is improvement in the general upkeep and renovation of the garden atop the dam.
 Up until the 1970s the garden was a popular picnic spot, but it has since fallen into sad disrepair.
 One keeps hoping that the authorities will someday wake up and bring it back to its original glory.

 Know Before You Go